edh57/solid-gilded-rose/README.md

 weird ways, which I did not like.
 So the SRP violation that was tickling my brain had me go a different direction, and create an sepearate class for analyzing the quality of an item.

+Something I hadn't noticed, was that our code was also modifying the sellIn date with every iteration.
+Suppose I should have figured that out from some of the tests.
+Seems like an SRP violation there.

 ## Gilded Rose Requirements Specification